A Short Guide to Act of Parliament References and Dates

 Post Office Act 1835 - 5 & 6 Will 4 c.25

 In earlier eras, Acts were generally not referred to by anything as straightforward as a name or calendar date.
 When referred to in subsequent legislation, and sometimes elsewhere, the full title or "long title" as stated at the beginning of the Act was used.
-These titles could sometimes be several lines long, especially where the Act served a number of purposes – e.g. "An Act to repeal the Exemption from Toll granted for or in respect of Carriages with more than Two Wheels, carrying the Mail in Scotland; and for granting a Rate for Postage, as an Indemnity for the Loss which may arise to the Revenue of the Post Office from the Payment of such Tolls" – and are quoted here where we have a record of them.
+These titles could sometimes be several lines long, especially where the Act served a number of purposes – e.g. the long title of the the Act that introduced the "Additional Halfpenny" on Scottish mail is "An Act to repeal the Exemption from Toll granted for or in respect of Carriages with more than Two Wheels, carrying the Mail in Scotland; and for granting a Rate for Postage, as an Indemnity for the Loss which may arise to the Revenue of the Post Office from the Payment of such Tolls".
+These titles are quoted here in the listings.

-However, the more usual method was an abbreviated reference of the form (e.g.) "53 Geo 3 c.68".
-This denotes the "chapter" of the Act (capita in Latin, usually abbreviated "cap" or "c."), i.e. the consecutive number of those passed in a particular session of Parliament.
+However, the more usual method was an abbreviated reference of the form (e.g.) "53 Geo 3 c.68" (again, the "Additional Halfpenny" Act).
+This denotes the "chapter" of the Act (capita in Latin, usually abbreviated "cap" or "c."), i.e. the consecutive number of those Acts that were passed in a particular session of Parliament.
 The sessions themselves are referenced by the regnal year of the currently reigning monarch, not the calendar year.
 Regnal years commence from the date of accession of the monarch, so contain parts of two calendar years.

 The modern convention is to abbreviate the name of the monarch using their English name, represent the chapter as "c.", and to use Arabic numerals throughout.
 Formerly Latinised forms of the names were often used, and uppercase Roman numerals (the latter are still often seen).
 So for example "5 & 6 Will 4 c.25" (illustrated above) may be seen referred to as "5 & 6 Gul.
 IV cap.XXV" and intermediate variants (Gulielmi for William).